AbdulShabazz/UnrealEngine-ConquestOfRome-TheColiseum/README.md

 # UnrealEngine-TheColiseum-ConquerorsOfRome
 8K PC Game for Unreal Engine

+Platform: Windows 11 x86 i64

+Recommended Architecture:
+2 TB SSD; 256 GB RAM; NVIDIA RTX 5090 24 GDDR6

-Charged wrongfully with the murder of his family by vengeful Senator-merchants, a Roman farmer, Hebron, must become a gladiator and survive the Roman coliseum, to avenge their deaths.
+Charged wrongfully with the murder of his family, a Roman farmer, Hebron, must become a gladiator and survive the Roman coliseum, to avenge their deaths.